cdmuir/website/content/project/stomatal-evolution.md

 date = 2018-10-08T00:00:00

 # Project title.
-title = "Macroevolutionary physiology: variation and constraint on stomatal evolution"
+title = "Variation and constraint on stomatal evolution"

 # Project summary to display on homepage.
 summary = "Using stomata to study phenotypic evolution."

 # Optional image to display on homepage (relative to `static/img/` folder).
-# image_preview = "bubbles.jpg"
+image_preview = "pimpinellifolium_upper_stomata.jpg"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`